zisen01/Japanese-Vocabulary-Learner/README.md

 # Japanese-Vocabulary-Learner
-Although the name says Japanese, this script is not limited to just Japanese vocabularies.
+Although the name says Japanese, this script is not limited to just Japanese vocabularies. the script comes with Genki I & II vocabulary in default, but you can add your own vocabulary, too, and even study vocablulary in other languages.

 # Installation
 ## MacOS